roboflow/inference/README.md

 ## Inference CLI
 We've created a CLI tool with useful commands to make the `inference` usage easier.
 Check out [docs](./inference_cli/README.md).

-## 🚀 enterprise
+## 🚀 Enterprise

 With a Roboflow Inference Enterprise License, you can access additional Inference features, including:

 - Server cluster deployment
 - Device management
 - Active learning
-- YOLOv5 and YOLOv8 model sub-license
+- YOLOv5 and YOLOv8 commercial license

 To learn more, [contact the Roboflow team](https://roboflow.com/sales).

 ## 📚 documentation

-Visit our [documentation](https://roboflow.github.io/inference) for usage examples and reference for Roboflow Inference.
+Visit our [documentation](https://inference.roboflow.com) for usage examples and reference for Roboflow Inference.

 ## 🏆 contribution